duliodenis/python_master_degree/README.md

 | 43. | [Machine Learning Basics](https://teamtreehouse.com/library/machine-learning-basics)

 ## Unit 15: Deep Learning, Machine Learning, & AI
-> Techdegree Doctoral Level preparation for [Kaggle Competitions](https://www.kaggle.com/duliodenis).
+> Doctoral Level preparation for thesis work in a [Kaggle Competition](https://www.kaggle.com/duliodenis).

 > Learn how to build state of the art models without needing graduate-level math—but also without dumbing anything down.
 Master Beam Search and Random Hill Climbing, Bayes Networks and Hidden Markov Models, and more.